vishalm029/FrontEnd-Developer-Assessment/README.md

 This project was created by [Your Name] as a sample demonstration of building an E-Commerce website using HTML, CSS, JavaScript, and APIs.

-## License

-This project is licensed under the [License Name] License.
-See the `LICENSE` file for details.

-Thank you for checking out this sample E-Commerce website!
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy coding!

 ### Home page